w3f/polkadot-wiki/docs/learn/learn-governance.md

 A proposal in the external queue can be fast-tracked by the [Technical Committee](#technical-committee) (light blue).
-The fast track can contain as many proposals as possible (also called emergency proposals) that can be voted on simultaneously with Council or Public Proposals.
+The fast track can contain as many proposals as possible (also called emergency proposals) that can be voted on simultaneously with with the referenda introduced either by the Council or the Public.
 See in the figure the yellow circle (i.e. Council Proposal) exiting the external queue, and the yellow circle with a light-blue border also leaving the queue and being fast-tracked by the Technical Committee (TC).
 Once empty, the external queue can be filled with another Council proposal.